picturae/openseadragondeltaemap/README.md

 # OpenSeadragonDeltaEMap

-This plugin helps evaluating a targetscan.
+This plugin helps evaluating a targetscan using DeltaE criteria.
-The input is a JSON holding
-the target coordinates, size,
-expected and measured colour data and such.
+For input it takes a DeltaE-compliant JSON holding the target coordinates, size, expected and measured colour data etcetera.
-The output is an HTML-fragment which can be layed over the targetsetscan.
+The plugin lays an interactive HTML-fragment over the targetscan.

 ## Install